Friday, March 31, 2023

 Brazil, 2013

-Upon His Holiness’s arrival to the South American Country, on his pathway from the airport to the city, people in poverty and the army were on the streets.
-At a radio station, the Pope reaches out to the masses.
-Then, at the favelas, he encounters the people in need inside their tiny houses.
-In clear Portuguese, he tells them, “You’re not alone.”
+Upon His Holiness’s arrival in the South American Country, on his pathway from the airport to the city, people in poverty and the army were on the streets.
+At a radio station, the Pope reached out to the masses.
+Then, at the favelas, he encountered the people in need inside their tiny houses.
+In clear Portuguese, he told them, “You’re not alone.”
 More importantly, he emphasizes creating a culture of solidarity.

 Wildfires’ destruction of the Amazon was another catastrophe besides poverty, happening simultaneously.